SalomePlatform/sat/doc/src/configuration.rst

 * **name** : the name of the product
 * **build_source** : the method to use when getting the sources, possible choices are script/cmake/autotools.
 If "script" is chosen, a compilation script should be provided with compil_script key
-* **compil_script** : to specify a compilation script (in conjonction with build_source set to "script").
+* **compil_script** : to specify a compilation script (in conjunction with build_source set to "script").
 The programming language is bash under linux, and bat under windows.
 * **get_source** : the mode to get the sources, possible choices are archive/git/svn/cvs
 * **depend** : to give SAT the dependencies of the product
 * **patches** : provides a list of patches, if required